jessrud/pixie/README.md

 ### syntax
 #### header
-on the first line of the program you must specify the width of the program respectively as decimals
+on the first line of the program you must specify the width and height of the program respectively as decimals.

 like:
 ```
 800 600